-Probably one of the most famous Hull FC nights in the Super League era as once again in a winner takes all scenario, John Kear’s Black and Whites took the spoils, hammering an Andrew Johns inspired Warrington side by 40 points to 6 in this 2005 elimination play-off encounter.
+One of the most famous Hull FC nights in the Super League era as once again in a winner takes all situation John Kear’s Black and Whites took the spoils, hammering an Andrew Johns inspired Warrington side by 40 points to 6 in this 2005 elimination play-off encounter.

 What a night.
 Hull were incredible.
 They had to be.
 Australian legend Johns, at the time the best player in the world, had taken every newspaper headline in the lead up to the game, but his flirtation with British rugby league was abruptly over at the third obstacle – thanks to an Airlie Bird defensive masterclass.

 Hull, already Challenge Cup winners after a famous 25-24 win over L**ds in Cardiff, were on fire.
 Defensively resolute, a first half hat-trick from Nathan Blacklock, allied to four further second half tries proved too much for even the great Joey Johns to come back from.

 For the large majority of the game the Black and Whites had to withstand constant pressure as Warrington pounded them on early on.
 They had chances to score and even had an effort denied by the video ref, as Hull’s heroics held them out.

 But it’s all about the taking of chances, and once Hull got their sniff, they didn’t let it go to waste.
 Paul Cooke’s booming pass, via delicate Stephen Kearney hands, put Blacklock in for his first try.
 Danny Brough missed the conversion, but added a penalty goal soon after.

 Late in the half Chris Bridge spilt a Richard Horne bomb to gift Blacklock a second score, before the speedster winger intercepted an Andrew Johns pass to race eighty metres for his hat-trick try.
 Brough again converted for an 18-0 lead.